camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 <div>

-#### Current
+#### Current state

 You currently have the following setups:

-- Healthy Camunda Platform
+- Functioning Zeebe cluster (in multi-region mode):
-- Camunda Platform in failover mode within the same region as the healthy setup
+  - Camunda 8 installation in the failover mode in the surviving region
-- Camunda Platform in failback mode within a newly created region
+  - Camunda 8 installation in the failback mode in the recreated region

-#### Desired
+#### Desired state

 :::warning

-This step is very important to minimise the risk of loosing any data when restoring the backup in the new region.
+This step is very important to minimize the risk of losing any data when restoring the backup in the recreated region.

-There remains a small chance of losing some data in Elasticsearch (in turn in Operate and Tasklist).
-This is because Zeebe might have exported some records to the failover Elasticsearch in `REGION_0`, but not to the main Elasticsearch in `REGION_0` before pausing the exporters.
-So those records are not included in the `REGION_0` Elasticsearch backup when the new `REGION_1` Elasticsearch is restored from the `REGION_0` backup, the new region is missing those records and Zeebe does not re-export them.
+There remains a small chance of losing some data in Elasticsearch (and in turn, in Operate and Tasklist too).
+This is because Zeebe might have exported some records to the failover Elasticsearch in the surviving region, but not to the main Elasticsearch in the surviving region, before the exporters have been paused.

+This means those records will not be included in the surviving region's Elasticsearch backup when the recreated region's Elasticsearch is restored from the backup, leading to the new region missing those records (as Zeebe does not re-export them).

 :::

-You are preparing everything for the newly created region to take over again to restore the benefits of a dual-region setup.
+You are preparing everything for the newly created region to take over again to restore the functioning dual-region setup.

-For this, you need to stop the Zeebe exporters to not export any new data to Elasticsearch, so you can create a backup.
+For this, you need to stop the Zeebe exporters to not export any new data to Elasticsearch, so you can create an Elasticsearch backup.

-Additionally, you need to scale down Operate and Tasklist.
-This will result in users not being able to interact with the Camunda Platform anymore and is required to guarantee no new data is imported to Elasticsearch.
+Additionally, you need to temporarily scale down Operate and Tasklist to zero replicas.
+This will result in users not being able to interact with Camunda 8 anymore and is required to guarantee no new data is imported to Elasticsearch.

 :::note

-That this **does not** affect processing of process instances in any way.
-The impact is that some information about the affected instances might not be visible in Operate.
+This **does not** affect the processing of process instances in any way.
+The impact is that process information about the affected instances might not be visible in Operate and Tasklist.

 :::